University Hospitals Dietetic Internship Program Provides Comprehensive Clinical and Research Training

 Dietetic Internship Program’s Mission Statement

-Graduates of the program will be adequately prepared to pursue positions as entry level Registered Dietitian Nutritionists.
+Graduates of the program will be well prepared to pursue positions as entry level Registered Dietitian Nutritionists.
 They will be able to begin a professional practice with a solid background encompassing the breadth of the field of dietetics.
 Their depth of knowledge will allow them to provide quality of service, effectively apply knowledge and provide a continuous systemic approach to evaluating outcomes.
 The graduate will be able to base their practice on significant scientific principles and best evidence.

 Our program offers a unique variety of educational experiences in a diverse environment and provides interns with the following: